-Grilled Sirloin Steak Kebabs are not only a great meal idea for large groups but they can also be a freezer meal!
+Grilled Sirloin Steak Kabobs are not only a great meal idea for large groups but they can also be a freezer meal!
 The magic of this easy dinner idea is in the marinade.

 My Jimmy Johns sandwich is simply sad in comparison.